 Sonos Arc features — Lots of ways to feed audio to the soundbar

 Getting digital audio information into the Sonos is hardly a tricky matter.
 As well as the HDMI and Ethernet sockets on the back, the Arc features 2.4GHz wi-fi and compatibility with Apple AirPlay 2.
 And there’s an absolute stack of audio possibilities on offer in the Sonos control app.

 I’m not the only one who thinks the Sonos control app is the industry standard, and the app to which all other audio companies should aspire.
-On June 8th, it’s being upgraded to ‘S2’ status – this test of the Arc was conducted using a beta version of S2, so it’s hardly fair to judge it at this stage.
-Suffice to say, that even in beta guise it’s more friendly, more logical and more stable than any nominal rival can claim to be.
+This test of the Arc was conducted using a beta version of S2, so suffice to say that even in beta guise it’s more friendly, more logical and more stable than any nominal rival can claim to be.

 Within the app there’s scope to integrate any number of audio streaming services, as well as access to the startlingly worthwhile Sonos Radio service.
 There’s some EQ adjustment here, the ability to integrate a pair of Sonos One SL speakers as the rear channels in a true surround-sound set-up, or incorporate a Sonos Sub if you’re bass-crazed.
 As far as simple usability goes, the Sonos app has always led the field – so let’s hope the update on the 8th doesn’t put the kibosh on that.

 No matter if the digital audio information is delivered via AirPlay 2, HDMI or the control app, though, once it’s on board the Arc things get just slightly mysterious.
 Sonos has never been all that keen in dishing out the technical details and, true to form, some of what makes the Arc tick is a closely (and inexplicably) guarded secret.